Registers the Python agent immediately. Used for manual initialization of agent.

 int or float

-Optional but highly recommended.
-The number of seconds that the app will try to register before giving up and sending a response.
+The number of seconds that the app will try to register before giving up and sending a response; meaning this line will block until New Relic starts up or the timeout is exceeded.
 A value of

 This value gives the maximum number of seconds the caller should be blocked before control is returned and the caller allowed to proceed.
 With no value, the call uses the globally configured